 If you have lost more than one tooth and the bone in your jaw is strong and healthy, then multiple dental implants are the most natural looking answer.
 In other cases, implants can be used to secure bridges, and it is even possible to have implants and bridges instead of dentures.

 It is important to look after the implant just as well as your natural teeth.
 Brush and floss around the implant and your natural teeth at least twice a day.

 Regular dental check-ups and hygiene cleans are important as this allows us to check the implant so that it will last for many years, possibly even a lifetime if well cared for.

-If you have lost a tooth and are unsure what to do, make an appointment at Station Square Dental for expert advice and trusted service.
+If you have lost a tooth and are unsure what to do, make an appointment with us for for a dental implant examination.